manifold-systems/manifold/docs/articles/reflection.md

 Of course all of this is make believe, `unsafe` will never see the light of day in Redwood City.
 But should we give up?
 [Was it over when the Germans bombed Pearl Harbor?](https://www.youtube.com/watch?v=Wv5c2YR1lVE) Heck no!
-Where there's a will there's a way...
+Where there's a will, there's a way...

 Increasingly the [Manifold framework](http://manifold.systems) picks up where Java leaves off in terms of type system shortcomings.
 In the case of access control Manifold provides a feature aptly named [Type-safe Reflection](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#type-safe-reflection-via-jailbreak).